vlayer-xyz/vlayer/book/src/features/web.md

 > vlayer init --template web-proof
 > ```
 >
-> This command will download all necessary artifacts to your project.
+> This command will download all the necessary artifacts to your project.
-> Next steps are described in [Running example](../getting-started/first-steps.md#running-examples-locally)
+> The next steps are explained in [Running example](../getting-started/first-steps.md#running-examples-locally)

 ## Example Verifier